 - a Head of Year

 - the Pastoral Management Team

 - a team of Form Tutors

 - an Assistant Headteacher with responsibility for pastoral support

 - a designated Senior Leadership Team member for each year group

 - the Well-Being Co-ordinator

-- an Education Welfare Officer

 10. What training have the staff supporting children/young people with SEND had?